vladimirfomene/github-client/README.md

 * Once you have a copy of the project, move into the repository with **cd**.
 Then follow the path `/github-client/src/main/java/com/auth0/samples/githubclient/GithubService/APIConfiguration.java` `
-* In that interface file, replace the text `<Access-Token-Here>` in the ACCESS_TOKEN property with your generated Github access token.
+* In that interface file, replace the text `<Access-Token-Here>` in the ACCESS_TOKEN property with your generated GitHub access token.

-* Build the project with Gradle and then run tha application.
+* Build the project with Gradle and then run the application.

 ## Testing Rest Client
-* Run the following request using any http client of your choice (curl, postman or even your browser).
+* Run the following request using any HTTP client of your choice (Curl, Postman or even a browser).

 * For getting a list of your repositories run, `GET http://localhost:8080/repos`
 * For creating a new repository in your account run, `POST http://localhost:8080/repos` with the following